lcarnegie/lcarnegie/README.md

 ### Hi!
 My name is Luca Carnegie.

-I am a product designer and data analyst in my final year at the University of Toronto, studying for a Bachelor of Information (B.I.) with a minor in Economics.
+I am a product designer and data analyst in my final year at the University of Toronto, studying for a Bachelor of Information (B.I.) in Information Science/Studies.

-My main interest is Design right now, but I love exploring and learning Data Science (I have a background in Economics).
+My main interest is Product Design right now, but I love exploring and learning Data Science (I have a background in Economics).
 I also love solving my everyday annoyances with electronics, 3D printing, and code.

 💾 Programming Languages: R, Python, SQL (novice), Java, JavaScript, Arduino, HTML/CSS